Fort McHenry Star Spangled Banner Flag

-James Madison of Virginia, afterwards President, favored giving Vermont and Kentucky representation on the flag, but made no speech during the remarkable debate.
+James Madison of Virginia, afterward President, favored giving Vermont and Kentucky representation on the flag but made no speech during the remarkable debate.

 Mr. Smith declared that his conviction was that the flag should remain permanent as to the number of its stars and stripes.